azsry/phasmophobia_mechanics/README.md

 - Ghosts leave a Ghost Interaction EMF (Level 2) on the sink

 ### Freezing Temperatures
 - Ghosts that have freezing temperatures as an attribute will make the room they are in go down to -10C (14F), while all other ghosts make the room drop to 5C (41F).
-As soon as you see your thermometer go below 5C or 41F, or if you see cold puffs when you are in a room, you can tick off Freezing Temperatures.
+However, your thermometer has a +-2C randomness, so as soon as you see your thermometer go below 3C or 37.4F, or if you see cold puffs when you are in a room, you can tick off Freezing Temperatures.

 ### Ghost Orbs
 - Ghost orbs only spawn in the ghost's favourite room, and can be seen in the doorway to that room from a hallway.
 This favourite room is designated on ghost spawn